Stainborough

 Stainborough is a civil parish in the Metropolitan Borough of Barnsley in South Yorkshire, England.
 At the 2001 census it had a population of 399, reducing slightly to 390 at the 2011 Census.

+The village of Stainborough and Hood Green lie within the Stainborough Civil Parish.

+Historically, Stainborough was part of the ancient Parish of Silkstone, in the Wapentake of Staincross, in the historic county of Yorkshire West Riding.